tommyb89/tommyb89/README.md

 ---

 ### Some Apps I've build:
-- <a href="https://tommyb89.github.io/punk-api-app/">Punk IPA app</a> - app that fetches beers from Punk API 📝
-- <a href="https://tommyb89.github.io/morsecode-translator/">Morse Code Translator</a> - app that translates english to morse or morse to english 📝
+- <a href="https://tommyb89.github.io/punk-api-app/">A Punk IPA beer finder in React, primarily to show understanding of working with API's.
+This included a search & filter, asynchronous functions, passing functions as props, useState and useEffect hooks 📝
+- <a href="https://github.com/tommyb89/insta-clone">Instagram Clone</a> - A post course project.
+I've attempted to re-create a partially functional Instagram clone.
+The purpose of this project was to push learn about User Authentication, hooking up my app to Firebase and React Routing.
+My MVP is allowing users to create their own posts, follow each other, like and comment on them 📝
+- <a href="https://github.com/tommyb89/weather-checker">Weather Checker</a> - Here, again I practiced fetching data from an external API, using search term user can search accurate weather and temperature displaying today's formatted date.
+Background of the application will change depending on what's the weather like 📝
-- <a href="https://tommyb89.github.io/morsecode-translator/">Ticket Tracker React</a> - Ticket Tracker.
-The purpose of this project was to create a ticket-tracker for 12 employees to familiarize myself with React, mapping over data, using props and reusable components.📝
+- <a href="https://tommyb89.github.io/ticket-tracker/">Ticket Tracker</a> -  The purpose of this project was to create a ticket-tracker for 12 employees to familiarize myself with React, mapping over data, using props and reusable components 📝
-- <a href="https://tommyb89.github.io/morsecode-translator/">Calculator</a> - vanilla JS calculator, simple as that 📝
+- <a href="https://tommyb89.github.io/morsecode-translator/">Morse Code</a> - A Morse-code translator to practice JavaScript, HTML, SCSS and some basic TDD 📝

-#### I'm currently 🔨 working on - full-stack movie app <a href="https://github.com/tommyb89/movie-frontend">Movie App</a> Full stack movie app with database hosted on gcloud 👨‍💻
+#### I'm currently 🔨 working on - full-stack movie app <a href="https://github.com/tommyb89/insta-clone">Insta Clone</a> A post course project full stack project.
+I've attempted to re-create a partially functional Instagram clone.
+The purpose of this project was to push learn about User Authentication, hooking up my app to Firebase and React Routing.
+My MVP is allowing users to create their own posts, follow each other, like and comment on them.👨‍💻
 ## 😇 My Github Stats:

 [![Repos Badge](https://badges.pufler.dev/repos/tommyb89?style=for-the-badge)](https://github.com/tommyb89?tab=repositories)